§ 13-14.5-105. Hearings on petition--grounds for order issuance

 (7) During the hearing, the court shall consider any available mental health evaluation or chemical dependency evaluation provided to the court.

-(b) Before issuing an extreme risk protection order, the court shall consider whether the respondent meets the standard for an emergency commitment pursuant to section 27-81-111 or 27-82-107.
-If the court determines that the respondent meets the standard, then, in addition to issuing an extreme risk protection order, the court shall order an emergency commitment pursuant to section 27-81-111 or 27-82-107.
+(b) Before issuing an extreme risk protection order, the court shall consider whether the respondent meets the standard for an emergency commitment pursuant to section 27-81-111.
+If the court determines that the respondent meets the standard, then, in addition to issuing an extreme risk protection order, the court shall order an emergency commitment pursuant to section 27-81-111.

 (9) An extreme risk protection order must include:

 (a) A statement of the grounds supporting the issuance of the order;

 (b) The date and time the order was issued;